-10 Sneaky Foods That Can Increase Your Blood Sugar
+10 Sneaky Foods That May Increase Your Blood Sugar

-You know you should avoid processed foods and sugary treats if you're watching your blood sugar levels, but there are some surprising culprits you should also think twice about
+You know you should avoid processed foods and sugary treats if you're watching your blood sugar levels, but there are some surprising culprits you should also think twice about, too.

 Pay attention to your blood sugar

-This is a good general rule: “Eat carbs as close to the natural source—or as minimally processed—as possible,” says Martha McKittrick, RD, CDE, owner of Martha McKittrick Nutrition in New York City.
+This is a good general rule: “Eat carbs as close to the natural source—or as minimally processed—as possible,” says registered dietitian Martha McKittrick, owner of Martha McKittrick Nutrition in New York City.
 While oatmeal can have a beneficial effect on blood glucose levels, according to research in the journal Nutrients, instant oatmeal is much more processed, and the flavored varieties often contain loads of added sugar.
 “The more processed something is, the easier it is for the body to break it down and raise blood sugar,” she says.
 If you want this breakfast favorite, look for the kind that takes a while to soften—steel-cut oats, for example, are a better option.
-Avoid these habits and other sneaky things that raise blood sugar levels.
+(Avoid these habits and other sneaky things that raise blood sugar levels.)

+Again, whole grains are better than refined or highly processed grains.
+But make sure that’s what you are actually choosing, rather than a product that seems like a whole grain—but really isn’t.
 With so many bread options on store shelves, it’s easy to become swayed by label claims—like brands labeled “wheat” or “made with whole grain.”
-“This is very different than 100 percent whole grain foods,” says Palinski-Wade.
+“This is very different from 100 percent whole-grain foods,” says Palinski-Wade.
 Read the ingredients list and make sure that the first item listed is 100 percent whole grain, she says.
-Learn about these 15 things diabetes doctors do to keep their own blood sugar in check.
+(Learn about these 15 other things diabetes doctors do to keep their own blood sugar in check.)

 Yes, they are fruit, but many brands add sugar to the mix to reduce the berry’s natural tartness.
 In fact, one popular brand contains nearly 30 grams of total sugar (some of this is coming from the fruit itself) per quarter cup.
 Choose varieties with no added sugar (read the ingredients list) and eat a portion that’s in line with your goals.
 As the American Diabetes Association points out, two tablespoons of dried fruit contain 15 grams of carbohydrates.